dasch-swiss/dsp-js-lib/design-documentation.md

 - `getKeyOfItem(item: T): string`: Given the element, get the key that identifies it.
 For example, given a `ReadOntology` returns its IRI.
 - `getDependenciesOfItem(item: T): string[]`: Given an element, gets its dependencies.
 For example, given a `ReadOntology` returns the IRIs of ontologies it directly depends on.
-  Note that the dependencies have to be subscribed to in the class implementing `GenericCache`, otherwise the Observable in the cache is sitting idle until subscribed to (refcount).
+  Note that the dependencies have to be subscribed to in the class implementing `GenericCache`, otherwise the Observable in the cache is sitting idle until subscribed to.

 ### Admin